1741 eruption of Oshima–Ōshima and the Kampo tsunami: Background

 Japan is situated along a zone of convergence between at least four major and minor tectonic plates.
-The Philippine Sea Plate dives beneath the Amurian Plate and Okinawa Plate along the Nankai Trough and Ryukyu Trench in southern Japan.
-In northern Japan, the Pacific Plate subducts beneath the Okhotsk Plate, part of the larger North American Plate, along the Japan and Kuril trenches.
+The Philippine Sea plate dives beneath the Amurian Plate and Okinawa plate along the Nankai Trough and Ryukyu Trench in southern Japan.
+In northern Japan, the Pacific plate subducts beneath the Okhotsk microplate, part of the larger North American plate, along the Japan and Kuril trenches.
 The subduction process is related to the production of volcanoes in Japan as the downgoing oceanic slab undergoes dehydration at depths of roughly 90 to 100 km beneath the overriding plate.
 Water in the structure of hydrated minerals interact with the upper mantle, lowering its melting point.
 As the mantle begins to melt, its density decreases and rises through the upper crust, forming a volcanic vent.

 Oshima Island

 Oshima is the uninhabited island located in the Sea of Japan, approximately 60 km west of the Oshima Peninsula on the larger island Hokkaidō.
 The island consists of two basaltic-to-andesitic stratovolcanoes, the highest measuring 737 m above sea level.

 No records of eruptions prior to the 1741–42 eruption exists due to the remoteness of the island although some fumaroles were documented.
 The most recent record of an eruption was in 1790.
 Activity resurfaced in 1996 with seismic unrest beneath the island but no eruption occurred.